-- 16.1 Applications from external candidates must be made directly to Aylesbury Grammar School using the Sixth Form Application Form, which is available to download on the school's website or in hard copy format from the school's main office. - 16.2 The application deadline for applications to Year 12 is third Friday in January (21 January 2022).
+- 16.2.
+Applications from external candidates must be made directly to Aylesbury Grammar School using the Sixth Form Application Form, which is available to download on the school's website or in hard copy format from the school's main office. - 16.3.
+The application deadline for applications to Year 12 is third Friday in January (17 January 2025). - 16.4.
+Late applications will also be considered, but there may be insufficient places following the processing of applications and invitation to the Year 12 Orientation Day. - 16.5.
+Places will be awarded according to the Oversubscription Criteria for Year 12 (see Section 18).
+In the event of oversubscription, a waiting list will be maintained by the School.